guiquintelas/SmartClock/README.md

 # SmartClock

-Enough of getting up from bed at 2 o'clock to shut down your computer, just setup a timer to do the boring stuff.
+Enough of getting up from bed at 2 o'clock in the morning to shut down your computer, just setup a timer to do the boring stuff.